Disponible con licencia de ArcGIS Maritime.

 The following nautical terms apply to data, products, and workflow management.

 The compilation scale reflects the scale at which the geospatial data was originally collected.
-The compilation scale attribute is used in the multiscale NIS environment to define the scale of data.
-This attribute can be used to filter the data for display (to simplify editing) or for controlling which data is extracted to a product.
+The compilation scale attribute is used in the multiscale Nautical Information System (NIS) environment to define the scale of data.
+This attribute can be used to filter the data for display (to simplify editing) or to control what data is extracted to a product.
 In addition to the attribute stored at the feature level, a Compilation Scale Value exists to ensure that new data being incorporated into the NIS is attributed with its corresponding scale.

 In the S-101 product specification, complex attributes are formed by aggregating sub-attributes that can be simple or complex attribute types.

 Digital Nautical Chart (DNC)